Sommie-Kay/Anemia_Prediction/README.md

 ### Confusion Matrices

 - Confusion matrices are provided for each model, offering a detailed breakdown of true positive, true negative, false positive, and false negative predictions.
 These matrices facilitate a deeper understanding of model performance.

+## Conclusion
+The DEcision Tree Classifier as well as the Random Forest Classifier showed better accuracy , hence these models can be used for prediction.

+The hemoglobin levels at different altitudes offer valuable insights into the overall health condition of individuals.
+There is a distinct correlation between smoking and hemoglobin levels, suggesting that this habit has an impact on hemoglobin.